enix403/enix403.github.io/src/routes/posts/covariance/+page.md

 ## Probabilistic View

-Covariance is deeply rooted in the probabilistic framework, making it an essential concept in understanding the relationships between random variables.
-By examining covariance from a probabilistic perspective, we can uncover its connections to expected values, variance, and other fundamental ideas in statistics.
+Covariance can also be understood in the context of random variables.
 Let $X$ and $Y$ be two random variables.
 Covariance in the probabilistic sense is defined as the expected value of the product of their deviations from their respective means:

 $$
 \text{Cov}(X, Y) = \mathbb{E}[(X - \mathbb{E}[X])(Y - \mathbb{E}[Y])]